wasikatcern/Delphes_to_RMMs/README.md

   For only one event (it will also make a bar chart for 1 event), do : python rmm_compact20.py --csv out/tev13.6pp_pythia8_ttbar_2lep_data10percent.csv.gz --event 1

-# Visualize an RMM matrix for any event (from csv file):
-python plot_rmm.py --csv rmm_events.csv --event 12

-# Draw a simple event display for any event (from skimmed root file):
-python draw_event_display.py --event 4